HappyStinson/elevate-with-nordling/content/about/index.md

 This site is a space for me to share my journey and insights on achieving goals and personal growth.
 I started this blog to stay accountable, inspire others, and motivate you to take steps toward your own dreams.

+Starting in 2024 I'm now writing on a new website adress *nordling.xyz* and updating my old posts as I move them to this new platform.
+In the mean time you're more than welcome to poke around my unmaintained [blog archive](https://rasmus-nordling.netlify.app/).

 ## Tech and Tools

 - **Site Generator**: [Eleventy](https://www.11ty.dev/)